 6 Avoid monoculture plantings, especially expanses of turf grass outside of playing field sites.
 NA 7 Snags, logs, driftwood and rock cairns may be used as interesting landscaping features that also provide habitat for native flora and fauna.
-NA 8 Avoid using fast-growing non-native plants to cover and retain soils as they may become invasive and a constraint to the establishment of other plants.
-NA 9 Locate civil servicing pipes/lines under driveways or other paved areas to minimize tree root damage.
+8 Avoid using fast-growing non-native plants to cover and retain soils as they may become invasive and a constraint to the establishment of other plants.
+9 Locate civil servicing pipes/lines under driveways or other paved areas to minimize tree root damage.
 (Note that the majority of trees have their roots in the top 0.6 m of the soil).
-Trees are not impacted by the service lines.
-10 Design retaining wall spacing and landscape planting areas of sufficient width and depth to support plantings (eg. provide larger spaces for trees).
-NA 11 Support the daylighting of portions of the stormwater system for enhanced habitat.
-NA 12 Aim to meet the Canadian Landscape Standards in all landscaping installations.
-NA 18.5.4 Natural Environment 1 Strategically locate leafy trees/ hedges and water features to mask urban noises such as traffic, garbage collection and delivery locations.
+TO BE PLACED IN SIDE DRIVENAY 10 Design retaining wall spacing and landscape planting areas of sufficient width and depth to support plantings (eg. provide larger spaces for trees).
+11 Support the daylighting of portions of the stormwater system for enhanced habitat.
+12 Aim to meet the Canadian Landscape Standards in all landscaping installations.
+726 18.5.4 Natural Environment 1 Strategically locate leafy trees/ hedges and water features to mask urban noises such as traffic, garbage collection and delivery locations.
 Consider that leafy rough barked trees, vine covered walls and natural ground cover materials (mulch, soil) will help dampen urban noise.
-NA 2 Use International Dark-Sky Association approved lighting fixtures in outdoor locations.
+2 Use International Dark-Sky Association approved lighting fixtures in outdoor locations.
 Outdoor lighting shall be no brighter than necessary, be fully shielded (directed downward and designed to serve pedestrian needs), have minimal blue light emissions and only be on when needed.
 Avoid vanity lighting, and lighting directed into the night sky and trees tops.

 3 Light spillage on to waterways is strongly discouraged.
 NA 4 Place trees and vegetation near sources of air pollution including busy roadways, to assist in reduction of air pollution through the collection of particulate matter on leaves and needles, and absorption of toxic gases, including but not limited to: ozone, nitrogen dioxide, sulfur dioxide, carbon monoxide, carbon dioxide, cadmium, chromium, nickel and lead.
 NA 18.5.5 Drainage and Erosion 1 Preserve, restore and enhance treed areas.
 Trees are the most effective form of absorbent landscaping due to their extensive root zones and their ability to both absorb water from the soil and intercept precipitation on leaves, needles and branches.
 Consider that native conifers are well adapted to local wet winters.
-Trees to be retained.
 2 Reduce the impact of surges in stormwater on shorelines by designing on-site stormwater retention systems to contain the first 3 centimetres [1.25 inches] of precipitation on site, per precipitation event; and incorporating rainwater collection systems into roof design and landscaping.
-The natural ground and approx 2 ft of gravel around the permimeter of the garden suite from grade to the foundation is drainage rock.
-3 Consider using shared private/ public rain gardens.
+AZ 3 Consider using shared private/ public rain gardens.
 Direct a portion of stormwater to adjacent public open spaces, when deemed appropriate by the Director of Engineering and Public Works.
 NA 4 Maximize the ratio of planted and pervious surfaces to unplanted surfaces, and design paved areas to direct water towards vegetated areas, to help reduce surface run off.
 Where paved surfaces are needed, intersperse with drought resistant vegetation and trees, to help absorb stormwater, provide shade and reduce the local heat island effect.
-NA